erlage/rad/README.md

 ## Example

-Let's take a look at an example written using Rad:
+Let's take a look at an very basic example written using Rad:

 ```dart
 class HomePage extends StatelessWidget